1st Edition

 Biography

-Philip B. Moore is an assistant professor of education at Gratz College where he teaches courses in creativity, leadership and the history of education.
+Philip B. Moore is an assistant professor of education at Gratz College where he teaches courses in creativity, leadership, and the history of education.
 His most recent written work includes essays on artist Ray Johnson, actor Sal Mineo, and punk musician Darby Crash for the Gay & Lesbian Review.

-Philip Moore brings John Dewey to life.
+Philip B. Moore brings John Dewey to life.
 Packed with insights about Dewey’s thinking on education, art, and democracy, and how it evolved during a pivotal time in American history, this book offers us a useful intellectual history.
 Moore has an eye for detail and anecdote, and this book works on so many levels: Dewey’s ideas, his personal relationships, and the places and colleges where Dewey studied, taught, and lived.”

 Jackson Kytle, author of To Want To Learn: Insights and Provocations for Engaged Learning